 Major instruments available in the wind tunnel include Cobra probes, force transducers, laser displacement sensors and a Scanivalve system for wind, displacement, force and pressure measurements, respectively.
 The wind tunnel is also equipped with a particle image velocimetry system and a smoke generator for flow visualization.

 Testing has included wind-induced vibration of cables on cable-stayed bridges, traffic signal support structures and evaluation of wind loading on sign structures.

 The cannon plays an important role in researching effective tornado shelters for use in homes and other structures.
-The cannon is utilized to develop standards for safe shelters, and continues to be in demand for testing new shelter materials and construction.
+The cannon is used to develop standards for safe above ground shelters, and continues to be in demand for testing new shelter materials and construction.